 PTE or OET: Why you should take the OET instead of the PTE.

 The main reason doctors, nurses and physios take the OET instead of the PTE is because they feel more comfortable with the vocabulary associated with their profession.
-In the OET writing sub-test you must write a letter using vocabulary that you are familiar with.
+In the OET writing sub-test, you must write a letter using vocabulary that you are familiar with.
 You will not be faced with a question prompt about ‘spaceships’ or ‘global warming’.
 The same goes for reading and listening: The words you hear will be medical words; they will be familiar to you.

-The other big reason why doctors, nurses and physios choose the OET over other tests is because they feel it relates to their professional development.
+The other big reason why doctors, nurses and physios choose the OET over other tests is that they feel it relates to their professional development.
 The tasks that you do in the OET are ones that mirror the workplace environment.
-Listening to a consultation and taking notes in the listening sub-test, for example, is one such real-life task.
+Listening to consultation and taking notes in the listening sub-test, for example, is one such real-life task.
 Writing a discharge letter is another.
 The test can prepare you for your upcoming job in the hospital or clinic whereas the PTE will not really apply.

 PTE or OET: Why you should take the PTE instead of the OET.

 The cost of the PTE is substantially less than the OET, so if money is an issue then PTE might be a better option.

 The results of the PTE are released within 2-3 days of taking the test, so if time is an issue for you then the PTE might be a better option.

 It has more tasks